zonneplan/KiBot/README.md

                                    also acts as a virtual --only-outputs --only-groups                    Print only the groups.
-  --only-pre                       Print only the preflights -P, --copy-and-expand            As -p but expand the list of layers -q, --quiet                      Remove information logs -s PRE, --skip-pre PRE           Skip preflights, comma separated or `all`
+  --only-pre                       Print only the preflights --output-name-first              Use the output name first when listing -P, --copy-and-expand            As -p but expand the list of layers -q, --quiet                      Remove information logs -s PRE, --skip-pre PRE           Skip preflights, comma separated or `all`